South Africa national rugby union team: Individual records

-Siya Kolisi became the most decorated South African Captain, having won two world cups back to back in 2019 and 2023 (equaling the New Zealand team led by Richie McCaw who also won back to back world cups in 2011 and 2015) as captain.
-Furthermore, as Captain he stands alone as the only Springboks Captain to have led South Africa to four consecutive wins against the All Blacks.
-Prior to that he shared the record with former Captain's John Smit (2007) and Felix du Plessis (1949).
-He also has now won as captain, the most trophy's in one year (2024) than any other Springboks Captain before him.
-The Qatar Airways Cup "The Springboks retain the Qatar Airways Cup", The Mandela Challenge Plate, The Freedom Cup, The Rugby Championship and The Prince William Cup.
-It is also under his Captaincy that South Africa Hold not only the World Cup consecutively, but also led his charges to win the British & Irish Lions Series in 2021 held in South Africa.
-A feat that Richie McCaw couldn't achieve with Kieran Read leading the All Blacks in the 2017 British & Irish Lions tour to New Zealand which ended up being tied.
+Siya Kolisi became the most decorated South African captain, having won two world cups back to back in 2019 and 2023 (equaling the New Zealand team led by Richie McCaw who also won back to back world cups in 2011 and 2015) as captain.
+Furthermore, he stands alone as the only Springboks captain to have led South Africa to four consecutive wins against the All Blacks.
+Prior to that, he shared the record with former captains John Smit (2007) and Felix du Plessis (1949).
+He also has now won, as captain, the most trophies in a single year (2024) than any other Springbok captain before him.
+These include The Qatar Airways Cup, The Mandela Challenge Plate, The Freedom Cup, The Rugby Championship and The Prince William Cup.
+Under his captaincy, South Africa have won consecutive World Cups in 2019 and 2023 and a 2-1 series win over the British & Irish Lions in 2021, hosted in South Africa.

-South Africa's most capped player is Eben Etzebeth with 139 caps.
-The Lock broke the record previously held by Victor Matfield on the 28th of September 2024 in a test match against Argentina.
+South Africa's most capped player is Eben Etzebeth with 147 caps.
+The lock broke the record previously held by Victor Matfield on 28 September 2024 in a test match against Argentina.
 The most-capped back is Bryan Habana.
 Percy Montgomery holds the South African record for Test points with 893, which at the time of his international retirement placed him sixth on the all-time list of Test point scorers (he now stands twelfth).

 John Smit was the world's most-capped captain, having captained South Africa in 83 of his 111 Tests, but has since been overtaken.
 Smit also played a record 46 consecutive matches for South Africa.